rwsayaman/TCGA_PanCancer_Immune_Genetics/Code/GWAS/README.md

 **Note:** Interactive visualization of GWAS from  (Sayaman et al., 2021) can be done in CRI iAtlas (https://www.cri-iatlas.org/), in the "Germline Analysis" module or using the PheWeb tool (See the "Interactive visualization of results" section).

 19. Optional: Each SNP can be further annotated (See Table S4, (Sayaman et al., 2021)) with:

     a.
+The Minimac 3 HRC imputation information for each SNP (extracted from the filtered chr*.info.rsq0.5.gz), including whether SNP was genotyped or imputed (Genotyped), the estimated value of the squared correlation between imputed genotypes and true, unobserved genotypes (Rsq), the average probability of observing the most likely allele for each haplotype (AvgCall), minor allele frequency of the variant in the imputed data (MAF) (https://genome.sph.umich.edu/wiki/Minimac3_Info_File);

+    i.
+Map the Minimac 3 HRC imputation information to the GWAS summary stats using the variant identifier.

+    * See code: "r_plotResults_GWAS.IBD.ALL_Immune.*.r"

+    b.
+The recalculated minor allele frequency, MAF for the GWAS study set, n=9,603 (--freq in Step 8).
+This is done as the MAF from Minimac 3 HRC imputation information is derived from the full TCGA dataset, whereas individuals used in this GWAS study was further filtered for non-hematologic cancers only and with closely related individuals excluded (by Identity-by-Descent (IBD) in Step 7);

+    i.
+Map the recalculated MAF to the GWAS summary stats using the variant identifier.

+    ii.
+Filter summary statistics to exclude SNPs with recalculated MAF < 0.005.

+    * See code: "r_plotResults_GWAS.IBD.ALL_Immune.*.r"

+    c.
 Map the genomic chromosome and base pair position to corresponding SNP rsIDs and IUPAC nucleotide ambiguity codes using the R SNPlocs.Hsapiens.dbSNP144.GRCh37 package (https://www.rdocumentation.org/packages/BSgenome/versions/1.40.1/topics/SNPlocs-class);

     i.
 Transform GWAS results chromosome and base pair position into a GRanges object using the R Genomic Ranges package;